verifai-ai/optimizer/README.md

 Some other examples of this are in optimal control of electric power and

-## The FIFO cache controller experiment
+## Hardware Verification Example: FIFO cache controller

 VCS installation instructions here